jeffpamer/mixinsPost/post.md

 One issue (depending on how you look at it) with the above method is that the mixins are destructive.
-If two of your mixins implement the same method, the last one wins, no matter what.
-We want to give the flexibility to the mixin to decide if it will overwrite any methods that exist already, or extend them.
+If two of your mixins implement the same method, the last one wins no matter what.
+We want to give the mixin flexibility to decide if it will overwrite any methods that exist already, or extend them.

 To do this, we will allow our mixins to be either objects or functions.
-The objects will behave just as before, not taking any consideration into account when extending the base view.
-The function mixin will get past the view it is getting mixed into to perform conditional logic.
+The objects will behave just as before, not taking any considerations into account when extending the base view.
+The function mixin will get passed the view it is getting mixed into to perform conditional logic.

 ```javascript